Apology but no cash payments: California reparations for slavery start incrementally

 The marquee law is the bipartisan apology.
 California joins several other states, including Florida, Virginia, and Alabama, which have also issued apologies.
 Other laws include:

-– Requiring grocery stores and pharmacies to notify their communities of any plans to shutter or change ownership.
-This law is aimed at combating “food deserts” by protecting access to healthy foods through community-based grocery stories;
+• Requiring grocery stores and pharmacies to notify their communities of any plans to shutter or change ownership.
+This law is aimed at combating “food deserts” by protecting access to healthy foods through community-based grocery stores.

-– Making it more difficult for the California Department of Corrections and Rehabilitation to ban books available to incarcerated people by posting its banned book list online and making public notifications of any changes to that list.
+• Making it more difficult for the California Department of Corrections and Rehabilitation to ban books available to incarcerated people by posting its list of banned books online and making public notifications of any changes to that list.

-California voters will decide a ballot measure in November that would eliminate involuntary servitude, which is still allowed as criminal punishment.
-Missing from the slate: the creation of a California Reparations Fund to establish permanent financial support for ongoing redress, and a new state agency responsible for distributing those funds and determining claims.
-Both were recommended by the Reparations Task Force, and would be central to implementing harm-based monetary awards.
+California voters will decide a ballot measure in November that would eliminate involuntary servitude, which is still on the books in California, allowing its use for incarcerated people.
+Missing from the slate: the creation of a California Reparations Fund to establish permanent financial support for ongoing redress, and a new state agency responsible for determining claims and distributing funds.
+Both were recommended by the reparations task force, and would be central to implementing harm-based monetary awards.

-Copies of the interim report of California's first-in-the-nation task force on reparations for African Americans were stacked in a pile at the Capitol in Sacramento, Calif. in June 2022.
-The final thousand-page report was issued in June 2023 and included dozens of recommendations on how the state could apologize and compensate Black residents for decades of discriminatory practices and policies.
+Copies of the interim report of California's first-in-the-nation task force on reparations for African Americans are stacked in a pile at the Capitol in Sacramento in June 2022.

 Rich Pedroncelli/AP/File